SvarDOS/edrdos/README.md

 ### Running make
 You may build DRBIO.SYS, DRDOS.SYS and COMMAND.COM by calling the OpenWatcom make utility `wmake` from the project root directory.
-The generated binaries will be placed under the _dist_ directory.
+The generated binaries will be placed under the _bin_ directory.

 You may instead build the individual components by invoking `wmake` under the directory of the components.
 The built binaries are then placed into the _bin_